Lightstreamer/Lightstreamer-kafka-connector/README.md

 This command compiles the source file `record_value.proto` into the binary descriptor file `record_value.proto.desc`, which includes all imported proto definitions (via the `--include_imports` flag) required for proper message validation.

+> [!NOTE]
+> Using a binary descriptor file also requires specifying the [Protobuf message type](#recordkeyevaluatorprotobufmessagetype-and-recordvalueevaluatorprotobufmessagetype).

 Examples:

 ```xml